GummyGuppy/Svelte-Component-Library/README.md

 - A Svelte file you wish to add a component to

 All of the icons used in this project were imported from [Iconify](https://iconify.design/), but you can obviously use any resource you wish.
 To use a component, simply copy and paste the relevant code block into a svelte file.
-Note the placeholder text that must be modified.

 ## Card